graveyard/s3-to-redshift/redshift/README.md

 }
 ```

-Table is our representation of a Redshift table the main difference is an added
+Table is our representation of a Redshift table
-metadata section and YAML unmarshalling guidance